iree-org/iree-llvm-sandbox/experimental/iterators/README.md

 # Iterators dialect for MLIR

-This folder contains an MLIR dialect based on the concepts of database-style itertors, which allow to express computations on streams of data.
+This folder contains an MLIR dialect based on the concepts of database-style iterators, which allow to express computations on streams of data.

 ## Motivation